joedf/ImgBeamer/README.md

 		- open the `index.html` page (using a local web server as described above) and look in the webconsole.
 		- mainly in the webconsole, you can use `run_all(fant)` where if `fant` is true, all the image comparison tests will be run using the "fant-sampled" image as the ground truth.
 Otherwise (false), it will use the "original" image as the ground truth instead.
 	- `py-tests/`: for python implementations
+		- Install Python v3.10.6 or better (has not been tested on other versions)
+		- You'll likely need to run `pip install sewar` *once* to get the required image metrics module/library.
 		- run `imgquality.py`
 	- The other folders and files are from preliminary and manual testing that was done in the past.